dmitriz/cpsfy/README.md

 [Continuation-Passing Style (CPS)](https://en.wikipedia.org/wiki/Continuation-passing_style)

+## The missing composability
+The famous article by John Backus ["Can Programming Be Liberated from the von Neumann Style?
+A Functional Style and Its Algebra of Programs"](https://www.cs.ucf.edu/~dcm/Teaching/COT4810-Fall%202012/Literature/Backus.pdf) advocated to "reduce the code obesity" by building generic hierarchical ways of composing programs.
+The present proposal attempts to provide some way how such composability can be achieved.

 ## What is new here?
 Traditionally Continuation-Passing Style is implemented via callbacks as part of the function's parameters: